Qarik-Group/concourse-tutorial/README.md

 ### 14 - Parameterized pipelines

-In the preceding sections you were asked to private credentials and personal git URLs into the `pipeline.yml` files.
+In the preceding sections you were asked to add private credentials and personal git URLs into the `pipeline.yml` files.
 This would make it difficult to share your `pipeline.yml` with anyone who had access to the repository.
 Not everyone needs nor should have access to the shared secrets.

 Concourse pipelines can include `{{parameter}}` parameters for any value in the pipeline YAML file.